leobrod44/Smartess/smartessweb/README.md

 5. Replace the values accordingly.

-6. In your code editor terminal go to the correct folder/directory (it is "smartessweb").
+6. In your code editor terminal go to the correct folder/directory.
 For reference, here is how mine looks:

    ```bash
      PS C:\Users\Abdullah\Desktop\Fall2024\SOEN490\Capstone\Smartess>